Masters in Clinical Psychology Degree Programs in North Dakota

 Some programs may also have a residency requirement where students gather at a set location for a longer period of time.
 Every hybrid clinical psychology masters program is different, so read descriptions carefully to find one that may be perfect for you.

 The American Psychological Association (APA) is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation as the national authority on professional education and training in psychology.
 However, they do not currently accredit master in clinical psychology programs.
 Their scope is doctoral graduate programs, internship programs, and postdoctoral residency programs.

 That said, universities and psychology schools offering masters programs in clinical psychology tend to be regionally accredited.
 If they also offer programs at the doctoral level, they may be accredited as an institution by the APA as well.

 Follow up with the individual school or the US Department of Education to learn more about program level and university accreditation.

-Best 2 Clinical Psychology Masters Programs in North Dakota Below:
+Schools with Masters in Clinical Psychology Degree in North Dakota